Answered By: Mugar Library Last Updated: Oct 30, 2018 Views: 2051

 - The best current coverage (i.e., last 3 months) is available via Factiva.
 (This is text only content, not image-based.)
 Choose the 'news pages' link in the grey bar under the Factiva logo; newspaper content can be selected by newspaper name, date and section.

-- Lexis/Nexis Academic provides content from 1980+.
+- Nexis Uni lets you search Times content from 1980 to the present.
 (This is also text only content, not image-based.)

-- Online through Proquest Digital Microfilm, from 2008+ (3 month time lag); an image-based product with limited search capabilities.
+- Online through Proquest Digitized Newspapers, from 2008+ (3 month time lag); an image-based product with search capabilities.
 Traditional microfilm from 1857-2009 is available on site only.

 - Online through ProQuest Historical Newspapers as an image-based, searchable archive starting with 1851 and including everything except the most recent four years.
-(See Factiva or LexisNexis for more recent issues.)
+(See Factiva or NexisUni or ProQuest Digitized Newspapers for more recent issues.)

-- Online through various sources, varying years and coverage; see eJournals under New York Times for the complete list.
+- Online and in print through various sources, varying years and coverage; see complete list.

-- In print in the Current Periodicals area (basement) for the last 3 months, arranged by newspaper name.
+- In print in the Current Periodicals area in Mugar Library (across from Circulation near the entrance to the Reserve Room) for the last 3 months, arranged by newspaper name.